 Buy second hand: companies like Amazon and eBay can have great deals, and if you are buying something for yourself, it doesn’t always have to be new.
 I sell on there too, for example I have sold many books I bought for uni on Amazon.

 Bargain: admittedly this is harder in the west, but if the setting is appropriate I always try to haggle.
-For example, market stalls do not usually have price tags so it is always worth a try, particularly towards the end of the day when they will be wanting to shift their stock.
+For example, market stalls do not usually have price tags so it is always worth a try, particularly towards the end of the day when the traders will be wanting to shift their stock

 I generally ask to pay 25% less (in Morocco I offered 75% less because I realised I was being over-charged, and it worked every time.)

 Tip: be confident.
 Offer your price rather than tentatively suggest it, so they know you mean business.
 Don’t act too interested in the product, otherwise they’ll know you are prepared to pay in full.

 Shop around: If you are planning to buy an expensive item, such as a laptop, compare the deals available at different shops.
 If you are spending a lot, ask what freebies the shop can offer you.
 You could land yourself some extras like a free laptop case.
 This also applies to things you buy regularly.
 Keep your eyes open and find out where you can get these items for the best price.

 Don’t buy unnecessary things: £7 a week on a packet of cigarettes, £2.50 a day on a Starbucks latte, taking a taxi on a Friday night, buying lunch out, all add up.

 Smoking is such a pointless waste of money, I know it is hard to stop, but think of how much money you would save!

 If you need a coffee everyday to wake yourself up, try going to bed earlier.
 Drink some water (brought from home) if you are thirsty.

 Speaking specifically about London: taxis are ridiculously expensive.
 In the day use public transport!
 And at night, get a night bus or stay over at a friend’s house.